-From 2016 students in Prep to Year 4 will study a trimester each of French, Japanese and Mandarin Chinese while students in Years 5 and 6 will study a semester each of French and Japanese.
-In 2017 students in Years 5 and 6 will choose from French, Japanese or Mandarin and will be expected to continue that language until at least Year 7.
+In 2017, students in Prep to Year 5 study a trimester each of French, Japanese and Mandarin Chinese, while students in Year 6 will study a semester each of French and Japanese.

 In Secondary School, French and Japanese are elective subjects in Years 7 to 10 and qualify as authority subjects for Years 11 and 12.